 - Overall health

-Your doctor may recommend one or more of the following therapies to treat or manage your liver cancer symptoms:
+Your doctor may recommend one or more of the following therapies to treat or manage your liver cancer or bile duct cancer symptoms:

 - Surgery: Surgery is your best chance for successful liver cancer treatment.
-Surgeons will remove the cancer, while leaving as much healthy liver as possible.
+Surgeons will remove the cancer while leaving as much healthy liver as possible.
 If liver damage is too extensive, you may need a full liver transplant.
+For bile duct cancer, surgeons remove part of the bile duct and join the cut ends.
+In some cases, nearby liver tissue, lymph nodes or pancreas tissue may also be removed.

-- Tumor ablation: Heat (radiofrequency ablation) or extreme cold (cryosurgery or cryotherapy) is used to freeze or burn the liver cancer away.
+- Tumor ablation: Heat (radiofrequency ablation) or extreme cold (cryosurgery or cryotherapy) is used to freeze or burn the liver cancer or bile duct cancer away.

 - Embolization: Tiny pellets are injected in the arteries that carry blood to the tumor to block blood flow, which makes it harder for liver cancer to grow.